aaronbloomfield/pdr/tutorials/05-make/index.md

 ### What's inside a Makefile? ###

-A typical Makefile consists of comments, macro (variable) definitions, rules, and prerequisites.
+A typical Makefile consists of comments, variables, rules, and prerequisites.
 We'll get to each of these in turn.
 First, though, we need to obtain the code used in this tutorial.

 - Download the zip file for this tutorial called [pizza.zip](pizza.zip)
 - Unzip the files with the command: `unzip pizza.zip`

 To compile your program, just type `make` from the pizza/ directory.
 Notice that it will go through each of the individual .cpp files, and compile each one (with the -c option).
 Once that is done, it will link all of the .o files to create the 'pizza' executable.

-Try typing 'make' again.
+Try running `make` again.
 Notice that it will not recompile anything, as none of the source code has changed.
 Indeed, it responds with, `make: 'pizza' is up to date`.

 Edit the 'peppers.cpp' file.
 Nothing complicated -- just put in a comment (such as your name) at the top.
 Specifically, we don't want to change any of the source code, only the comments.
-Save the file, and type 'make' again.
+Save the file, and run `make` again.
 Notice that it recompiled two files (peppers.cpp and toppings.cpp), and then re-linked the program.
 In particular, it did not need to recompile the other files.

 But why did it recompile toppings.cpp?
 It makes sense that it recompiled peppers.cpp, as that file was modified (note that a computer can't easily tell that only the comments were modified).
 As we'll see in a bit, there was a *prerequisite* -- meaning that the Makefile specifically stated that when peppers.cpp is modified, then toppings.cpp should also be recompiled (into toppings.o).